SSWConsulting/SSW.Rules.Content/rules/automation-tools/rule.md

 ## Power Automate
 Power Automate lets power users automate away repeatable manual processes.
 They can go from zero to hero in under a day!

+For example say you want to:
+* Monitor an inbox
+* Read emails with the subject “Invoice”
+* Get the attached PDF
+* Put the PDF in a SharePoint Document Library (there is a connector)
+* Put a record in Xero (there is an API - no connector)

+These are all easy in Power Automate, and a tonne of code in an Azure Function

+### Connectors
+Power Automate provides heaps of out-of-the-box integrations that mean you don't need to code in authentication, security and custom integrations with APIs.
+So long as your logic is just moving data from one place to another it can be done really fast.

+Some of the awesome connectors that exist include
+* CRM systems e.g. Dynamics 365
+* Emails
+* Microsoft Dataverse
+* Microsoft Office 365
+* Microsoft SharePoint
+* Custom APIs
+* and more...

+### Custom Connectors
+If the connector you want doesn't exist you can create custom connectors to access your favourite APIs and you can even [throw your own code into them](https://docs.microsoft.com/en-us/connectors/custom-connectors/write-code).

 ### Power Automate Beyond the Basics